microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 -  Add a new language to `/packages/component/src/Localization/`.
    -  Copy `en-US.json` as the base template.

+### Designing new strings

+When designing new strings, please consider its localizability:

+-  Words with plural forms are not recommended
+   -  "Number of files uploaded: 10" is preferred over "10 files uploaded"
+   -  Some languages may have up to 6 variations of the same strings
+   -  Also true for ordinal, for example, "1st activity", "2nd activity", etc
+-  String concatenation are not recommended
+   -  Prefer to use template instead
+   -  Some languages may concatenate in a way that is different from English

 ## Updating strings of an existing language

 There are two types of supported languages: